mattbis/lib-web-wglr-sb.dev/README.md

 ### temporary

 1) pretty sure I am gonna get a bit dispondent about cjs and esm.. since i like esm. and i think all the code is likely cjs ...

+#### status

+1) check out the deps, I havent looked at this stuff for quite some time, no idea what is cjs or esm...